atsis98/academic-kickstart/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2017-10-01"
   date_end = "2020-08-01"
-  description = "The Hyperloop Pod Competition is an annual competition hosted by SpaceX, in which a number of student and non-student teams participate to design and build a subscale prototype transport vehicle.
-Hyperloop India was the first team from Asia to qualify for the International Finals in 2017, setting a benchmark and paving the way for this technology to take a step forward in India."
+  description = "The Hyperloop Pod Competition is an annual competition hosted by SpaceX, in which several student and non-student teams participate to design and build a subscale prototype transport vehicle.
+Hyperloop India was the first team from Asia to qualify for the International Finals in 2017.
+It set a benchmark and paved the way for this technology to take a step forward in India."

 [[item]]
   organization = "American Astronautical Society"